-The ship-shaped island is the historical heart of Paris which was known as Lutetia (Lutèce) during the Roman era.
-With its banks on River Seine, it contributes to the romantic atmosphere of Paris, particularly when seen from Pont des Arts or Pont de la Tournelle.
+The ship-shaped Ile de la Cité is the historical heart of Paris, known as Lutetia (Lutèce) during the Roman era.
+With its banks on the River Seine, it contributes to the romantic atmosphere of Paris, mainly when seen from Pont des Arts or Pont de la Tournelle.

-The history of the Île de la Cité is closely linked to that of Paris for it was there that at the time of Julius Caesar lived a small Gallic people.
-Known as the Parisii, the Celtic tribe inhabited the island known as Lutetia (Lutèce in French) and eventually gave its name to the town in 360 AD.
+The history of the Ile de la Cité is closely linked to that of Paris, for it was there that a small Gallic people lived at the time of Julius Caesar.
+Known as the Parisii, the Celtic tribe inhabited the island Lutetia (Lutèce in French) and eventually gave its name to the town in 360 AD.

-The history of Paris is in turn closely linked to the Seine River which was at the time much wider and less deeper than it is today.
-The River was a communication way which allowed the emergence of a profitable trade.
+The history of Paris is, in turn, closely linked to the Seine River, which was at the time much broader and less deep than it is today.
+The River was a communication way that allowed a profitable trade to emerge.
 In addition, the island was ideally situated as it gave a convenient crossing of the Seine between the North and the South of Gaul.

-Remains of the Roman presence in Lutetia can be seen beneath the parvis facing Notre-Dame Cathedral where a defensive Roman wall was discovered.
+The Roman presence in Lutetia remains beneath the parvis facing Notre Dame Cathedral, where a defensive Roman wall was discovered.

-In the 5th century, Clovis had a Merovingian Palace built in the location of the Palais de la Cité for his royal residence.
-The first cathedral of Paris was built by his son Childebert I in the 6th century.
+In the 5th century, Clovis had a Merovingian Palace built in the Palais de la Cité location for his royal residence.
+The first cathedral of Paris was built by his son Childebert I, in the 6th century.

-The first Kings of France contributed in making the island the home of royal authority, church and law.
-From the Middle-Ages, the Île de la Cité has kept three major medieval monuments: the Conciergerie, the Gothic Sainte-Chapelle and Notre-Dame Cathedral.
+The first Kings of France contributed to making the island the home of royal authority, church and law.
+From the Middle Ages, the Ile de la Cité has kept three major medieval monuments: the Conciergerie, the Gothic Sainte-Chapelle and Notre Dame Cathedral.

-From the Middle-Ages until the mid-19th century, the island was a maze of muddy and narrow streets.
-Only a few streets are a reminder of this era which are found in the north-eastern side of the island: the Cloître Notre-Dame which includes Rue Chanoinesse, Rue des Ursins and Rue des Chantres.
+From the Middle Ages until the mid-19th century, the island was a maze of muddy and narrow streets.
+Only a few streets are a reminder of this era, which are found on the northeastern side of the island: the Cloître Notre-Dame, which includes Rue Chanoinesse, Rue des Ursins and Rue des Chantres.

-In the mid-19th century, Baron Haussmann radically got rid off the medieval aspect of the Île de la Cité by pulling down houses, hospitals and churches and opening wide avenues.
+In the mid-19th century, Baron Haussmann radically removed the medieval aspect of the Île de la Cité by pulling down houses, hospitals and churches and opening wide avenues.
 From 43 streets existing in 1300, only 20 are numbered today.

-Today, the Île de la Cité remains the heart of Paris and all road distances in France are measured from the Point Zéro mark located in the Place du Parvis de Notre-Dame.
+Today, the Ile de la Cité remains the heart of Paris and all road distances in France are measured from the Point Zéro mark in the Place du Parvis de Notre-Dame.

 The Right Bank is linked by Pont-Neuf, Pont au Change, Pont Notre-Dame and Pont d’Arcole.